Lucas-Henry/Netflix-clone-yt/README.md

 This is not a extension of Netflix so you shouldn't use your real credentials.
 To

 #### On first Screen
- - Revenue was off the chart.
- - Profits were higher than ever.
+- Create and type any email in the box.
+- Create any password.
+- Click "Register Now" to register your test credentials in firebase.
 ## Preview

 Using Vercel link you can check the preview below.